Artful Homemaking

 My husband came up with this recipe recently, and I decided to share it because it’s just so good!

-You can use any type of unflavored carbonated water for this recipe (sparkling water, club soda, soda water, or seltzer water), but we prefer to make our own sparkling water with this.
+You can use any type of unflavored carbonated water for this recipe (sparkling water, club soda, soda water, or seltzer water), but we prefer to make our own sparkling water with this sparkling water maker.

-This is the stevia extra powder we used.
+We really like this stevia extract powder we used.
 It comes with a scoop, so in the place where the scoop is mentioned, that’s the scoop we’re using.

 These stevia-sweetened flavor drops can also be added to the recipe for added flavor (the strawberry kiwi flavor is amazing!).